Retr0ville/silver-spork.md/Setting up NodeJS.md

 And there you have it, a fully functional nodeJS environment on your smartphone.

+> NB Termux persists as a background service so when you are done using it always close it completely from your notification bar.
+Like so

 Stay tuned (or follow) for my post on setting up a complete authentication flow on our mobile environment using Node, Express, and a really cool Postman alternative.